 As I use fresh tomatoes, my version of this Mexican-inspired rice dish does not have the ruby-red tint as what you’ll find in restaurants.
 You can always add a tablespoon or so of tomato paste to amp up the color if you like.
 Make sure to finish off the rice with generous squeezes of lime juice!
 While the few dashes of cumin add a smoky layer of flavor, the citrus juice brightens the whole dish.

 And what to pair this Spanish rice with?
 I love it with Beef fajitas!
 In the mood for a seafood combo?
 This rice will be amazing with Camarones a la Diabla.
 How about some delish Pork Chili Verde?
 Enjoy!

 - 2 large Roma tomatoes, chopped

 - 1 teaspoon salt

-- In a heavy-bottomed sauce pot over medium heat, heat oil until sizzling.
-Add rice and cook, stirring regularly to coat with oil, until lightly toasted and golden.
+- Add rice and cook, stirring regularly to coat with oil, until lightly toasted and golden.

-- Add onions, garlic and tomatoes.
+- Add tomatoes.
 Cook for about 1 to 2 minutes or until softened and begins to release juice.

 - Add cilantro and lime juice.
 Fluff rice with a fork.
 Serve hot.